timothymtorres/RL-Dice/README.md

 RL-Dice
 =======

 A robust module to roll and manipulate roguelike dice.
+This has also been included in [rotLove](https://github.com/paulofmandown/rotLove) roguelike toolkit which I highly recommend if you plan on making a roguelike.

 Consult the [online documentation](https://timothymtorres.github.io/RL-Dice) for the API and usage examples.